Arteiii/zenity/README.md

 - [Crossterm](https://github.com/crossterm-rs/crossterm)
 - [supports_color](https://docs.rs/supports-color/latest/supports_color/)

-## Contributing

-Contributions, bug reports, feature requests, and suggestions are all welcome!

-If you encounter any issues or have ideas for improvements, please don't hesitate to open an [issue on GitHub](https://github.com/Arteiii/zenity/issues/new).

-[Pull requests](https://github.com/Arteiii/zenity/pulls) are also highly appreciated.

-If you find this project helpful or enjoyable, consider giving it a star on [GitHub](https://github.com/Arteiii/zenity).
-Your support is greatly appreciated and helps to grow the community around this project.

-Thank you for your interest and contributions!

 ## License

 This project is licensed under the **DWFYW** License.

 For more information, see the [LICENSE](LICENSE.md) file.

-### Copyright (c) 2024 Ben